openstreetmap/mod_tile/README.rst

 mod_tile and renderd
 ====================

-This Software contains two main pieces:
+This software contains two main pieces:

 1) ``mod_tile``: An Apache 2 module to deliver map tiles.
 2) ``renderd``: A daemon that renders map tiles using mapnik.